Rodolfo Castro Player Props: Pirates vs. Cardinals

 Rodolfo Castro At The Plate

-- Castro is hitting .296 with a double, a home run and five walks.
+- Castro is batting .344 with two doubles, a home run and five walks.

-- Castro enters this game on a four-game hitting streak.
-Over the course of his last games, he's hitting .417 with one homer.
+- Castro is batting .533 with one homer during his last games and is riding a five-game hitting streak.

-- Castro has gotten a hit in six of 13 games this season (46.2%), with multiple hits twice.
+- Castro has picked up a hit in seven of 14 games this year, with multiple hits three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.